-by Patricia Escudero Rotman, Chris Hayes, Tanya Petersen, and Claire Gately
+by Patricia Escudero Rotman, Chris Hayes, and Astrid Ingham Brooke

 Schema Therapy was not originally created to help patients with acute crisis and/or recent trauma (Young, 2004).
 However, clinical experience has shown that the model can also be helpful in these situations.
 All four traditional strategies (cognitive, experiencial, limited reparenting and behavioral) can be effectively used, if tailored to the presenting challenging clinical issue.
 Two case studies describing specific interventions with adult recently traumatized patients will illustrate how Schema Therapy can be successfully used

 Name: Astrid Ingham Brooker